 Bachelor of Music conjoint with Bachelor of Music Education

-• The Faculty of Education has suspended admission to the Bachelor of Music conjoint with a Bachelor of Music Education program.
+The Faculty of Education has suspended admission to the Bachelor of Music conjoint with the Bachelor of Music Education program.

 The bachelor of music conjoint with bachelor of music education is a five-year conjoint degree program, offered by the Faculty of Education in conjunction with the School of Music.
 It includes a one-semester internship and is designed for the preparation of school music teachers and other professional positions related to music education.